Content Marketing Attribution

 - White Paper: The user comes across one of your white papers while researching.

-- Video: The user watches a video of you explaining your product.
+- Video: The user watches a video explaining your product.

 - Case Study: The user finally examines your case study and decides to make a purchase.

-If you analyze this scenario using the first-touch attribution model, you attribute all the purchase success to the Instagram post, that the content that the user interacts with first.
+If you analyze this scenario using the first-touch attribution model, you attribute all the purchase success to the Instagram post, i.e first piece of content that the user interacts with.

 Last Touch Model

 In contrast to the First-Touch attribution model, the Last-Touch attribution model (aka Converter or Last-Interaction attribution model) is based on the content that the user most recently interacted with.
-Considering the customer journey in the previous example, according to the Last-Touch attribution model, all success in the user’s purchase is the result of the last case study the user viewed.
+Considering the customer journey mentioned in the previous example, according to the Last-Touch attribution model, all success in the user’s purchase is the result of the last piece of content i.e. the case study that the user viewed.
 This model is also one of the Single-Touch Attribution models, and the content visited, except for the last content, is considered to have zero contribution to conversion.

 The pros and cons of this model are similar to the First-Touch attribution model.
 If you don’t have different content channels and your users’ engagement cycles are short, it might make sense to count the last interacted content as the reason for success.
-In addition, the Last-Touch attribution model is simple to examine and requires no extra practice.
-On the other hand, just like the First-Touch association model, this model will not be sufficient for complex user journeys.
+That said, the Last-Touch attribution model is simple to examine and requires no extra effort.
+Remember though, just like the First-Touch association model, this model will not be sufficient for complex user journeys.

 The linear attribution model is one of the Multi-Chanel attribution models.
 This model considers all content interactions equally important, from the user’s first interaction to the last before purchasing.
-For example, in the First-Touch attribution model, every content that the user and the seller used as an example has equal and 20% importance.
+So, considering the same example from earlier, if there are five touchpoints that contributed to the purchase, each one of these touchpoints will be given equal weightage.
+In this situation, each content piece will be considered to have contributed 20% to the sale.

-The best thing about the linear model is that, unlike Single-Touch attribution models, it handles the whole loop and cares for each content.
+The best thing about the linear model is that, unlike Single-Touch attribution models, it considers the whole strategy and gives value to each piece of content.
 In addition, it is easy to add the linear model to your users’ purchasing processes because it does not require complex analytical skills.
 Therefore, the linear model will be better if you have a relatively long sales cycle.
 However, in some situations in daily life, not all content that users consume is equally important.
 While some content hardly affects the user’s purchasing decision, some content may be the keystone of the user’s decision.
 Therefore, the linear model may be too simple for analysis in some cases.

 Dashboards You Can Use